chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-10k.md

 Pre-entry £16 for England Athletics affiliated runners; £18 for unaffiliated runners.

+Minimum age 15 on the day.

+[ENTER NOW](https://racebest.com/races/qqwsu)

 Entry on the day will be available for an additional £2 if entry limit of 300 not reached.
 In 2024 the race was full and no entries were available on the day.

-[ENTER NOW](https://racebest.com/races/qqwsu)

-Minimum age 15 on the day

 #### Registration